dsuarez01/minfer/README.md

 This project currently supports non-sharded Qwen3 GGUF model files that come bundled with the corresponding GGUF tokenizer data.

-Recommended OS version, chip set, C++ version, compiler: `>=` MacOS v15 (Sequoia), `>=` M2 chip series, C++17.
-Project will likely not compile with `g/g++`, so use `clang/clang++` if possible.
-Note that `clang/clang++` are shipped with the XCode Command Line Tools (CLT) by default, which you can check at `/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin` or similar, depending on your OS version.
+Recommended OS version, chip set, C++ version, compiler: `>=` MacOS v15 (Sequoia), `>=` M2 chip series, C++17, clang/clang++.
+(Note that as of now, the project will not compile with g/g++.) `clang/clang++` are shipped with the XCode Command Line Tools (CLT) by default, which you can check at `/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin` or similar, depending on your OS version.
 Ensure that you have the XCode CLT corresponding to your OS version installed.
 See [Precision Support](#overview---precision-support) section below for more details.

 [Work-in-progress: broader support / more robust error handling in the build config, please excuse any errors and/or bugs]